Norman Yardley: Captain of Yorkshire

 Judgements were mixed on Yardley's performance as Yorkshire's captain.
 His record would have been considered good at any other county, but not by the standards set by previous Yorkshire sides.
 Critics felt that Yorkshire should have won the Championship with the players available.
-Contemporaries believed him to be the best captain in the country tactically, taking reasonable chances without too many risks and judging players strengths and weakness.
+Contemporaries believed him to be the best captain in the country tactically, taking reasonable chances without too many risks and judging players' strengths and weaknesses.
 Trevor Bailey, who played against him for Essex and under him for England, wrote that he thought him "an outstanding tactician and an expert on wicket behaviour.
 He was unquestionably one of the best captains I have ever played with or against.
 It has been said that he was too nice to lead Yorkshire, but I cannot think of anybody I have preferred playing under."
 Alan Gibson believed that unlike some county captains, Yardley was worth his place in the side on cricketing ability.
 However, he seemed unable to extract the best from his players.
 Jim Kilburn noted that he used orthodox tactics, even when a different approach was called for, while other critics believed that he was shocked by the attitude of some difficult players in the side.
-Neither Yardley nor Hutton, his senior professional, were disciplinarians in the dressing room and kept apart from others.
+Neither Yardley nor Hutton, his senior professional, was a disciplinarian in the dressing room and kept apart from others.
 Both were frequently absent, playing in representative matches.
 This may have inflamed the situation, leading to accusations that some players were out of control.
 Yardley disliked confrontation, and Ray Illingworth, who played under him, described him as too nice to stand up to his players.
 But Bob Appleyard, another of his former players, gives Yardley credit for recognising his potential and encouraging him to become a spinner, and believes that he and Hutton made a formidable pair of tacticians.
 Generally, he was popular with his players.

 Between 1951 and 1954, Yardley served as a Test selector, serving as chairman in 1952 at the time when Hutton was chosen as England captain.
 Following the 1955 season, aged 40 and increasingly bothered by lumbago, Yardley retired from the team.
 He ended his first-class career with 18,173 runs at an average of 31.17, and 279 wickets at an average of 30.48.
 Wisden later described him as "the finest Yorkshire amateur since F. S. Jackson".